gijit/gi/README.md

 ~~~
 See https://github.com/gijit/gi/issues/18 for windows install help.

-For v1.0.9, there are pre-compiled binaries here https://github.com/gijit/gi/releases/tag/v1.0.9 ; however you'll still need to set your `GOPATH` and ` go get -d github.com/gijit/gi/cmd/gi` the source code using the command above in order to make the prelude .lua files avaialable.
+For v1.3.2, there are pre-compiled binaries here https://github.com/gijit/gi/releases/tag/v1.3.2 They have the prelude compiled in now, so should be standalone.
+Note that the importing of other packages (e.g. `fmt`; use `println` instead) is not yet functional.

 # the dream